rizelthms/TRIMM_DesignSystem/widgets/dropdown/README.md

-# TRIMM Dropdown Widget
+# TRIMM Design System - Dropdown Widget

-The TRIMM Dropdown is a Mendix pluggable widget styled with the TRIMM Design System.
-It provides a customizable dropdown menu with configurable items, optional icons, and Mendix action integration.
+The TRIMM Dropdown is a comprehensive Mendix pluggable widget styled with the TRIMM Design System.
+It provides a customizable dropdown menu with configurable items, optional icons, and seamless Mendix action integration.

 ## Requirements and setup